BT EXPLAINER: Why Indian basket crude oil at $143 a barrel is more expensive than Brent and WTI - BusinessToday

 Also read: Crude oil at $130 for two to three quarters would lower growth by 100 bps, push up inflation

+As the flow of the most traded commodity globally gets hit, global crude oil prices are on the rise.
+Iran had earlier threatened that crude prices could hit $200 per barrel.
+On 16 March, India’s crude oil basket touched $142.69 per barrel.
+That’s more than double the $70 per barrel for the Indian basket that was prevailing when the war started on February 28.
+This is the first time that the India basket has hit such a high level.

+In June 2022, it had hit $121 per barrel as the Russia-Ukraine war continued and a strong post-COVID demand surge.
 In sharp contrast, Brent crude oil today is at $104, and WTI (West Texas Intermediate) is at $98 per barrel.
 The Indian basket crude is now 37% more expensive than Brent and 45% more expensive than WTI.

 Why is there such a huge difference in the Indian basket and Brent crude prices?
 That is because India is paying the price now for some panic deals that were done earlier when the US launched a military strike in Venezuela (January 3) and captured then-president Nicolas Maduro.
 Some other deals were done soon after the US attacked Iran at the end of February.